flexera-public/cbi-oi-kubecost-exporter/README.md

 -   `FILE_ROTATION` - whether to delete files generated during the previous month (or the month before the previous month if INCLUDE_PREVIOUS_MONTH is set to true).
 Valid values are true or false.
 -   `FILE_PATH` - the path where the CSV files are stored
 -   `INCLUDE_PREVIOUS_MONTH` - whether to include data from previous month to export process.
 Valid values are true or false.
+-   `SEND_ONLY_FULL_PREVIOUS_MONTH` - whether to send data from previous month, only if we have all the data for the previous month (just works in case we have set INCLUDE_PREVIOUS_MONTH as true).
+Valid values are true or false.

 To use this app, run: